DiddiLeija/DiddiLeija.github.io/profile.md

 2. **Packaging**.
 Most of my public repos and my public contributions are about packages.
 I like making things that any other developer can download and use.
 3. **Web programming**.
 I'm not an expert at all, but I like it.
 4. **Databases**.
 Well...
 I'm not a "huge fan" of doing databases, but I can do it.

+In order of usage:

+1. **Packaging**.
+I am currently working to find a way to improve my existing packages.
+2. **GUIs**.
+I make GUIs for my local community \(to help their jobs\).
+3. **Databases**.
+I don't like them, but my community needs databases for their jobs.
+4. **Web programming**.
+I create personal projects with JavaScript or just HTMLs.